micsthepick/PygameGobblet/README.md

 # PygameGobblet
-A single computer pygame implementation of the board game "gobblet"
+A single computer pygame/pythonista implementation of the two player board game "gobblet"

 ## How to play: